 All networking sectors require Internet & mobile connectivity, demanding security, instant remote configurations, monitoring and network management.
 The challenge is in carrying these concepts across different networking architectures, levels of computing, connectivity and memory resources while retaining some commonalities in application APIs to provide an effective foundation for automation and sophisticated management applications of networking infrastructure, services and information.

 Private, Carrier & Constrained Device Networks

 The size and complexity of today’s networks are evident, from volumes of specialized function boxes in carrier networks, and complexity of network applications to connectivity intelligence in just about any device that produces information or is in need of receiving configuration and command data in IoT networks.

-Applications are far reaching and expanding, from business, services and carrier applications to industrial, energy, medical, building automation, transportation, dynamic consumer analysis, logistics sector, to name a few; the mandate is creating intelligent eco-systems providing desired data and application services and automatically responding to events, reporting systems status to management applications or adjusting environment to evolving conditions, all in line with a pre-configured policy.
+Applications are far reaching and expanding, from business, services and carrier applications to industrial, energy, medical, building automation, smart cities, transportation, dynamic consumer analysis, logistics sector, to name a few; the mandate is creating intelligent eco-systems providing desired data and application services and automatically responding to events, reporting systems status to management applications or adjusting environment to evolving conditions, all in line with a pre-configured policy.

 Software Defined Networks & Network Function Virtualisation

 Responding to complexity, in order to provide reliable service and manageability, networks are undergoing changes, adopting new architectures.
 These are taking cues from modern computing environments with regards to virtualization.
 This capability improves server and network storage availability, it provides for rapid provisioning of services in demand, and it can adapt and scale network connectivity and capacity to changing applications and use patterns.

 The virtual networking architecture’s promises to make “the dream of wire once and use forever” possible … 🙂 … It is the approach that re-makes the network connectivity on demand, making it software configurable, in an application & usage adaptable fashion.